-- Do not disable app notifications - Install updates to keep the app working correctly - Only use the app with hearing aids from the same manufacturer.
-We take no responsibility if the app is used with other hearing aids - If you want a printed version of the smartphone app user guide, please go to our website or consult customer support
+- Do not disable app notifications. - Install updates to keep the app working correctly. - The app must only be used with ReSound hearing aids for which they are intended, and ReSound takes no responsibility if the app is used with other hearing aids. - If you want a printed version of the smart phone app user guide, please go to our website (see the back page of this manual) or consult customer support.

-NOTE: For assistance with pairing and using these products with your hearing aids, please contact your hearing care professional or visit our support site.

-NOTE: If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you are able to answer the telephone if you use ReSound Phone Clip+.
+- For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our ReSound Phone Clip+ to answer the phone.